Turnover in F&O segment tumbles

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.10% to settle at 13.9475.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 4.46% at 14.625.

-On the options front, Nifty option chain for 27 June 2019 expiry showed maximum call open interest (OI) of 24.49 lakh contracts at the 12000 strike price.
-Maximum put OI of 26.41 lakh contracts was seen at 11500 strike price.
+On the options front, the Nifty option chain for 27 June 2019 expiry showed maximum call open interest (OI) of 42.12 lakh contracts at the 12000 strike price.
+Maximum put OI of 34.59 lakh contracts was seen at 11700 strike price.

-Indiabulls Housing Finance, IndusInd Bank and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Indiabulls Housing Finance, State Bank of India and UPL were the top traded individual stock futures contracts in F&O segment of NSE.

 The June 2019 F&O contracts expire on 27 June 2019.